palinka/time_at_enklave/README.md

 ```

 ### Windows
-Use CMake to generate a Visual Studio project; tested with Visual Studio 2019.
+Use CMake to generate a Visual Studio project; tested once with Visual Studio 2019.

 ### CLion

 This repo contains the '.idea' folder used by the IDE CLion.

-# Dependencies and 3rd party
+## Dependencies and 3rd party

 [date.h](include/date.h) is included in folder 'includes/' for convenience.
 See [github](https://github.com/HowardHinnant/date) for original source.

+## Potential new Features
+* Implement other strategies to deal with forgotten events.
+* For every bought coffee or snack, an email is send.
+Count this items.
+* Actually compute how much money should be charged:
+    * Find out how Enklave deals with forgotten events, e.g. a check-out is received, but no check-in happened beforehand et al.
+    * Every started hour is charged, so the interval to compute the actual price is "started hours" and not seconds.

 ## TODOs
-* Return an optional for parse_file() if result is empty for any reason?
-* Do I need to use fs::path f.string() to print?
-* Use either std::endln or \n
-* Get rid of config-file.
-* Find a better solution for the filesystem header and include spread across files.
-* Check compiler versions with cmake, e.g. gcc 8.0 is required for filesystem.
-* Add concurrency?
-* Grab TODOs

-## Some learnings
-* 'using' is not a type definition, but a type alias.
-So it can't be combined in an elegant way with variants if two aliases use the same type.
-Unluckily the compiler informs about this not when declaring the variant, but when std::get<type>'ing the value.
+### Must have
+* Add [[nodiscard]] and reason if subproblems could be solved at compile time.
+* Document release build switches.

+### Optional
+* Configure a Continuous Integration pipeline such that, e.g. after each push the code gets compiled by various compilers and tests are executed.
+* Build system: eventually check minimum installed compiler versions.
+* Check if more pedantic compile flags are required.
+* Eventually add concurrency / multithreading.